photoview/photoview/README.md

 $ docker-compose up -d
 ```

-If the endpoint or the port hasn't been changed in the `docker-compose.yml` file, PhotoView can now be accessed at http://localhost:8000
+If the endpoint or the port hasn't been changed in the `docker-compose.yml` file, Photoview can now be accessed at http://localhost:8000

 ### Initial Setup